Scusemua/Telegram-Arcade-Game-Bot/README.md

 ## 🎨 Color Clicker

 A simple Telegram-compatible HTML5 game where users must quickly click the rectangle that is correctly labeled with its color.
 Built using Python, Flask, and the Telegram Bot API.

-Try the game in your web browser [here](https://scusemua.github.io/Telegram-Color-Clicker-Game-Bot/).

 ### 🧠 Gameplay